 Our IB Diploma Program began in September 2005.
 It is a two-year program designed for highly motivated students in the junior and senior years.
-The program has earned a reputation, worldwide, for rigorous assessment.
+The program has earned a reputation, worldwide, for student-centered curriculum and rigorous assessment.
 Diploma holders often have access to the world's leading universities.
+International Baccalaureate students are required to take courses in 5-6 disciplines: Literature, Mathematics, Foreign Language, Individuals and Society, Science and/or the Arts.
+Central High School offers the largest IB course catalog in the state of Pennsylvania (22 courses) and exceeds the International testing Average.